Near-Optimal Stochastic Bin-Packing in Large Service Systems with Time-Varying Item Sizes: Solving the Single-Server Problem

 \subsection{Lower Bound via LP Relaxation}

 In this subsection we derive an LP relaxation of the optimization problem \eqref{eq:sat:ssss-opt-problem}, restated below:

+Here we allow $\sysbar{\policy}$ to be non-Markovian, i.e., it can make decisions based on the history, but we still require its performance metrics used in the objective and the constraints of \eqref{eq:sat:ssss-opt-problem} to have well-defined steady-state distributions.

 Observe that both $\sysbar{\veK}(\infty)$ and $\reqrate_i$ depend on the stationary distribution $\pi$, but the constraints in terms of $\pi$ are implicit.
-To derive an LP relaxation, we give an explicit characterization of the constraints that must be satisfied by the stationary distribution $\pi$ induced by any feasible policy $\sysbar{\policy}$ (not necessarily Markovian).
+To derive an LP relaxation, we give an explicit characterization of the constraints that must be satisfied by the stationary distribution $\pi$ induced by any feasible policy $\sysbar{\policy}$.

 To do this, we derive a version of the stationary equation in terms of a quantity called \textit{transition frequency}.
 The transition frequency of type $i$ jobs is a function $\trfr_i \colon \Kinner \to \R$ describing the steady-state frequency of requesting a type $i$ job when the system has configuration $\ve{k}$.
 To rigorously define transition frequency, we first introduce a concept called \textit{nominal transition}.